sybrew/the-seo-framework/readme.txt

 	 	* All translation strings are now captured in an object: `i18n`.
 		* All page states are now captured in an object: `state`.
 		* All parameter strings are now captured in an object: `params`.
+	* The SEO Framework's generated SEO meta is no longer injected into `genesis_meta`, but is instead relying on `wp_head`, as otherwise.
 * **Improved:**
 	* Function `the_seo_framework_class()` will no longer change the plugin's flow if called before action `plugins_loaded`.
 Instead, it will return `false`.
 	* Reduced sitemap's generation memory usage.